risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-time-window.md

 ### Session window aggregations

 Below is an example of aggregation over session windows.
-In this example, we want get the number of unique products viewed by each user in session gapped by 5 minutes interval, based on the example data in previous [Session windows](#session-windows) section.
+In this example, we want to get the number of unique products viewed by each user in session gapped by 5 minutes interval, based on the example data in previous [Session windows](#session-windows) section.

 ```sql
 SELECT